alvinnws/advent-of-code/README.md

 Quite happy with this, small simple maze solving algorithm.
 Luckily the input isn't too large, although I might be stubborn and wait for it to be solved.
 ### 23-2
 Did I attempt to allow the previous algo to do its thing, after discounting the 'v' and '>'s?
 Yes.
 Would it have taken forever?
 Also yes.
 I spent 45+ minutes waiting on it and also testing optimisations, before deciding it might be worth to pursue an alternative route.
 Using the junctions instead of the individual paths is much faster, considering there were only 36 junctions but 9000 paths.
 Overall, today was good as this was finished relatively quickly.
+### 24-1
+This was just maths, luckily.
+I took a bit of time to process the question and work out the maths.
+Programming wise, I need to remember to account for edge cases.
+Thats about it.
+Can't wait to have to deal with 3D equations for part 2